How to Find Band Members in Sapporo — Complete Guide to the Music Scene in Susukino, Odori, and Kita-24-jo

 4. Check Studio Bulletin Boards

-Major Tokyo chains like Sound Studio Noah, Studio Penta, and Studio 246 haven't expanded into Sapporo.
+Sapporo's practice studios don't include the Tokyo major chains (Noah, Penta, 246).
 Instead, locally-rooted studios have built their own communities.
-Many bands post member recruitment notices on their bulletin boards and social media.
+Many bands post member recruitment on bulletin boards and social media.

-Shimamura Music and Ishibashi Music's Sapporo branches occasionally hold workshops and session events.
-The key is to combine basic methods for finding band members and use multiple routes simultaneously.
+Shimamura Music and Ishibashi Instruments Sapporo locations occasionally hold workshops and session events.
+Combining basic band member-finding methods and using multiple routes simultaneously boosts your success rate.

-The center of Sapporo's live house scene is the Susukino-Odori-Tanuki-koji area.
-Located at the intersection of the Namboku and Tozai subway lines, multiple venues are within walking distance.
-For information on performing at booking live events, see the article on how to perform at live houses.
+Sapporo's live house scene centers on the Susukino–Odori–Tanukikoji area.
+Located at the intersection of the Nanboku and Touzai subway lines, multiple venues exist within walking distance.
+For details on how to perform at booking live shows, see our article on performing at live houses.

 1. BESSIE HALL